RTIInternational/crcsim/crcsim/experiment/README.md

 Includes 2 scenarios per health center: one baseline scenario and one intervention scenario.
 The baseline scenarios are based on real data and the intervention scenarios include a hypothetical increase in screening compliance rates.

+All scenarios use an Incidence Rate Ratio (IRR) of 1.19.
+This is implemented by multiplying the calibrated value of `lesion_risk_alpha` (0.47) by 1.19.

 The scenarios are created by `prepare.py`.
 This script reads a set of base parameters defined in `crcsim/experiment/parameters.json`, modifies them to create the scenarios, and saves them in a directory structure that will eventually be copied to AWS.

 ## Defining new experiments